rachelvictory9773/MinimalRecoverFunds-PoC/README.md

 This output shows that although tokens were minted to the resolver, the recoverFunds method failed to transfer tokens out because the non-standard token’s transfer function returned false

+// this can be shown in end of output
+Error: You seem to be using Foundry's default sender.
+Be sure to set your own --sender.

-// whole running this script poc code. it gets some errors like sender address and all ,so while starting anvil, u get some address ,so if u want without that sender error ,attach the address like forge script scripts/MinimalRecoverFunds.s.sol:MinimalRecoverFundsScript --broadcast --fork-url http://127.0.0.1:8545 --sender 0x18...  -vvvv
+but its fine ,no problem, if u want add there sender with -sender 0x678.... the sender address u got when u started Anvil, u get some address,take anyone and use actually its optional ... forge script scripts/MinimalRecoverFunds.s.sol:MinimalRecoverFundsScript --broadcast --fork-url http://127.0.0.1:8545 --sender 0x678...  -vvvv

-if u dont want  its fine ,leave it

 4 .
 (Optional) Run tests: